16 Best Books on Leadership Styles

 Are you in search of the best books on leadership styles?

 Years ago, all a manager had to do was give their employees a breakdown of tasks they needed to complete.
 Managers never cared about their employees’ feelings.
 Today, the business environment doesn’t work the way it used to.
-It’s no longer acceptable for managers to keep their employees at arm’s length.
+It’s no longer acceptable for leaders to keep their employees at arm’s length.
 Instead, a good leader understands what motivates their staff.

 That’s why we decided to provide you with a list of 16 of the best books out there on leadership styles.
 We hope you enjoy and make the most of what these resources have to offer.